-The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 21 ICU admissions and 7 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
-The majority of P&I admissions occurred among person ≥65 years of age across all severity categories, including all of the deaths (Figure 3b).
+The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 13 ICU admissions and 7 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
+The majority of P&I admissions occurred among persons ≥65 years of age across all severity categories, especially among deaths (Figure 3b).
+Please note that pneumonia and influenza admissions serve as a proxy for influenza activity, but do not necessarily represent influenza infections.

 Figure 3.
-Number (a) and age group distribution (b) of non-ICU, ICU, and Deaths associated with P&I Admissions in Kaiser Permanente Northern California Hospitals, 2018-2019 Season to Date
+Number (a) and age group distribution (b) of non-ICU, ICU, and Deaths associated with P&I Admissions in Kaiser Permanente Northern California Hospitals, 2019-2020 Season to Date